Other / mixed grade configuration · Aniak, AK

 How many students attend Aniak Jr/Sr High School?

 Aniak Jr/Sr High School has 50 students enrolled.
-It is a other school in Aniak, AK.
+It is a public school in Aniak, AK.

 What is the student-teacher ratio at Aniak Jr/Sr High School?